lineality/invert_colors_minimal_chrome_extension/README.md

 ## Dark Mode: eye-saving invert colors minimal chrome browser extension

-This extension reverses the colors of a web-page making light into dark, or vice-versa, as a simple if impefect way to achieve eye-friendly Dark Mode.
+This extension reverses the colors of a web-page making light into dark, or vice-versa, as a simple if imperfect way to achieve eye-friendly Dark Mode.

 # About Invert-Colors-Minimal
 ```